 Question: What does one and one add up to?
 Answer: 11

 Find out how to expand the powers of imagination to an exponential level.
-This short article has imprtant advice for both creative individuals and businesses wanting to further undestand the creative process.
+This short article has important advice for anyone wanting to further understand the creative process.

 In my previous post, I stated that imagination has two important properties.
 First, imagination is governed by no rules or laws, physical or civil.
-Second, I stated that imagination comes from a place of unlimited energy and capacity.
+Second, imagination comes from a place of unlimited energy and capacity.
 If I were to add a third property, it would be this: When you combine the first two properties of imagination with multiple minds, the results are exponential.
 The wonderful thing about imagination is that the more people that put their mind to an idea, the further the idea expands.
-This is true in a small group setting as much as in a large group over even a period of decades.
+This is true in a small group setting as much as in large groups.

 Here is the timeline: